in Legal Success

 Stronger Market Power

 Companies operating in cyclical industries need to diversify their cash flows to avoid significant losses during the slowdown in their industries.
-Achieving a target in an acyclical industry enables a company to diversify and/or mitigate market risk.
+Achieving a target in a cyclical industry enables a company to diversify and/or mitigate market risk.

 Tax benefits are examined where one company earns significant taxable income while the other suffers tax losses.
 The company’s acquisition with tax losses enables the acquirer to use the tax losses to reduce its tax liability.
 However, mergers aren’t usually done just for tax benefits.

-What is The Role of MGC Legal in Mergers and Acquisitions?
+What is The Role of MGC Legal in Mergers and Acquisitions in Turkey?

-MGC Legal’s expert team of mergers and acquisitions, whose goal is to provide effective solutions in legal matters, assists its clients in appropriate financing and advises on the preparation, negotiation and implementation of merger and acquisition agreements for parts of the business.
-Mergers and acquisitions are among the most complex and important events in an organization’s life, and their consequences reverberate both internally and externally.
+MGC Legal’s expert team of mergers and acquisitions, whose goal is to provide effective and perfect solutions in legal matters, assists its clients in the most appropriate legal and tax-optimized structuring and advises on the preparation, negotiation, and implementation of merger and acquisition agreements for parts of the business as a solution partner rather than an ordinary consultant.
+Mergers and acquisitions are among the most complex and important vents in an organization’s life, and their consequences reverberate internally and externally.

-The majority of mergers and acquisitions are done in large and medium-sized companies.
+Most mergers and acquisitions are done in large and medium-sized companies.
 Large companies often focus on buying and selling publicly traded companies.
-These are often the largest and most complex deals, often cross-border and may involve cash or stock issues.
+These are often the largest and most complex deals, may involve cross-border jurisdictions, and may include cash or stock issues.
 M&A agreements between private companies can be multifaceted, especially when partnerships are involved.

-What Are MGC Legal’s Mergers and Acquisitions Services?
+What Are MGC Legal’s Mergers and Acquisitions Services in Turkey?

 MGC Legal provides the following services that both national and international clients need during mergers and acquisitions: